 The STANSW Young Scientist Awards is a major project of the Science Teachers’ Association of New South Wales (STANSW).
 It has been running since 1992 and is headed up by a 15-member committee representing all sectors of education.

-The Young Scientist Committee is composed of primary teachers, secondary science, maths and technology teachers, industry leaders and even a representative from the Australian Museum.
-As a STEM-focused project, one of our committee members is the Senior Vice President of the Institute of Industrial Arts Technology Education (IIATE) and another Young Scientist committee member is an Executive member of the Mathematical Association of NSW (MANSW).
+The Young Scientist Committee is composed of primary teachers, secondary science, maths and technology teachers, industry leaders and a representative from the Australian Museum.
+As a STEM-focused project, one of our committee is a STANSW Executive member, one of our committee members is a committee member of the Institute of Technology Education (iTE) and another two Young Scientist committee members are representative members of the Mathematical Association of NSW (MANSW).

 The STANSW Young Scientist Committee are giving as much support to Science, Technology and Mathematics teachers as possible through professional development activities we organise and through resources, readily available on our website.
-To our best knowledge, we are the only science fair in the world who have their past winning projects accessible to all teachers, parents and students.
+To the best of our knowledge, we are the only science fair in the world who have their past winning projects accessible to all teachers, parents and students.
 There is no set formula for setting out a project, however, following the order of one or two of these projects is the best way to start.
-We also have a Young Scientist Youtube Channel with nearly 30 model and innovation projects on display.
+We also have a Young Scientist Youtube Channel with nearly 50 model and innovation projects on display.
 Showing a few of these is the best way of launching project-based learning in any classroom environment.

 As a State Fair, the STANSW Young Scientist awards forwards the majority of winning entries to the national BHP Foundation Science and Engineering Awards for more chances of prizes.